 The third stage Is the memory stage.
-The memory stage makes the most sense when the loss is a death because the memories are positive memories which are confusing if the loss is divorce.
-If it's a trauma, the memories are the flashbacks which are intrusive.
+The memory stage makes the most sense when the loss is death because the memories are positive memories which are confusing if the loss is divorce.
+If it's a trauma, the memories are intrusive flashbacks.

-Ideally these painful feelings and memories can be acknowledged, processed and verbalized which overtime will result in a decrease frequency and a lessening in intensity.
+Ideally, these painful feelings and memories can be acknowledged, processed, and verbalized which over time will result in a decrease in frequency and a lessening in intensity.
 There are three ways to process feelings and memories,

 verbalize them to someone you trust;

 simply acknowledge and express them perhaps through crying journaling or

 express them creatively through art, music, dance, or poetry.

 Stuffing or swallowing feelings results in stomach and digestive problems, and lack of appetite, in addition to depression.
 Think of your stomach as a balloon, every time you think about it or talk about your feelings and memories, you are letting air out of the balloon.
 It takes anywhere from 2-4 years to process a loss.
 If it is the loss of a spouse, for every five years married, it can take one year to process your feelings and memories.
 To manage the effects of the feelings and memories of grief, trauma, or loss, you want to alternatively increase your coping skills especially after you have processed feelings or memories.
 See the coping skills blog for details.